Interface SzConfig

 export

-Obtains the configuration definition (typically formatted as JSON) for this configuration.Note: Typically, an implementation's
+Retrieves the definition for this configuration.Note: Typically, an implementation's

 Object.toString()